-- Capital & Coast District Health Board

-- Nelson Marlborough District Health Board

-- West Coast District Health Board

-- Canterbury District Health Board

-- South Canterbury District Health Board

-- Northland District Health Board

-- Southern District Health Board

-- The New Zealand Blood Service which may subsequently become a party to the agreement.
+Other employers may become party to this agreement with the agreement of all parties.

-- 4.2 This Agreement shall be binding on the parties to it and all employees who fall within its coverage clause who are members of the Association.
+- 4.3 This Agreement shall be binding on the parties to it and all employees who fall within its coverage clause who are members of the Association. - 4.4 This Agreement will apply to any new entity established as a successor to an employer party (per Clause 4.2).

-- 4.3 This Agreement will apply to any new district health board established under the New Zealand Public Health and Disability Act 2000 including arising out of a merger of existing district health boards (Clause 4.1).